nocksock/baggage.nvim/ROADMAP.md

 - [ ] write proper readme

-## brainfarts
+## Brainfarts

 - include version number in plugin-path if set
+- create a cli to handle updates etc

 ## Unsure

 - [ ] automated tests using the examples?
 - [ ] support for a `dependency` property?
     I usually found that order of imports is much more intuitive.
-However including it would make the migration path from something like lazy a bit easier, since it would incloud less changes.
+However including it would make the migration path from something like lazy a bit easier, since it would include less changes.

-## Won't implemenent
+## Won't implement

-and tasks that turned out not work
+And tasks that turned out not work or decided shouldn't be part of baggage.

 - A fancy UI

 Instead of a UI, make it easy to run the appropriate git commands that will give similar results and has far greater value

-- [-] vim.g.baggage_* to vim.g.baggage.* for lsp?
+- [-] vim.g.baggage_* to vim.g.baggage.* for LSP?
-  not worth it, because one would have to check if vim.g.baggage exists in the install script
+  Not worth it, because one would have to check if vim.g.baggage exists in the install script

+- [-] add keymap tracker to prevent duplicate keymaps

 <!--
 vi: ft=markdown